jaumealonso/jaumealonso.github.io/_pages/esn.md

-For many years I have worked in my free time as volunteer for the [Erasmus Student Network](http://esn.org//).
+For many years I have volunteered in my free time for the [Erasmus Student Network](http://esn.org//).
 ESN was founded on 1989 and it is the **biggest student association in Europe**, present in more than 480 Higher Education Institutions from 37 countries.
 ESN aims at supportung and developing **student exchange** and **international mobility**.